Illumina/manta/src/markdown/mantaUserGuide.md

 Manta can tolerate non-paired reads in the input, so long as sufficient paired-end reads exist to estimate the paired fragment size distribution.
-Non-paired reads will still be used in discovery, assembly and split-read scoring if their alignment (or SA tag split alignments) support a large indel or SV, or mismatch/clipping suggests a possible breakend location.
+Non-paired reads will still be used in discovery, assembly and split-read scoring if their alignments (or SA tag split alignments) support a large indel or SV, or mismatch/clipping suggests a possible breakend location.